This page in Swedish

 Storage and archiving

 A research project also needs to plan for long-term storage and when it may be possible to delete research data.
-It is necessary to delete data that can be discarded to enable clarity in the remaining data and also to economise the university's resources.
+It is necessary to delete data that can be discarded to enable clarity in the remaining data and to economise the university's resources.
 The conditions for archiving, deletion, etc. will be different in the individual research projects and it is therefore important that this point is addressed in the planning phase.

-Detailed information on how to archive research material, including research data, can be found in the guidline Arkivering av forskningshandlingar (ORU 2022/08734) and, also, on the archive’s internal web pages.
+Detailed information on how to archive research material, including research data, can be found in the guideline Arkivering av forskningshandlingar (ORU 2022/08734) and, also, on the archive’s internal web pages.

 More information of where research data may be stored can be found here (Inforum, Swedish).